Worst-Case Services and State-Based Scheduling: Feasible Schedules

-We use $\mb{F}$ to denote the set of feasible schedules.
-If $\bs\psi^{[\Omega]}$ is schedulable, according to the above theorem, $\mb{F}$ is completely determined by three linear constraints, (\ref{E:causalityB}), (\ref{E:capacity}) and (\ref{E:beta}).
-So it is an $n$-polytope in general, and we call it the {\it \textbf{feasible polytope}}.
-For the two-flow case illustrated in Figure \ref{F:FeasibleRegion}, $\mb{F}$ is the pentagon, $ABCDE$, for which, intuitively, the causality and capacity constraints enclose from above, while the baseline constraint encloses from below.
-For a three-flow case, it will look like a diamond.
-But in general, what is the structure of $\mb{F}$?

-Our hunch is that somehow $\mb{F}$ should be related to permutohedra because $\beta$ is supermodular.
-The problem is that $d^{\l\Omega\r}$ should remain constant in a permutohedron, which is not the case for $\mb{F}$.
-This motivates us to intersect $\mb{F}$ with a hyperplane,
+Because $\beta$ is supermodular, our hunch is that the feasible polytope, $\mb{F}$, should be related to some permutohedron.
+The problem is that $d^{\l\Omega\r}$ must remain constant in a permutohedron, which is not the case for $\mb{F}$.
+This observation motivates us to intersect $\mb{F}$ with the hyperplane,